Ziziou91/NC-entry-BE/README.md

 `localhost:49160/api/question/2`

+3: Count the characters.
+-> Complete the function `countChars` which takes a string and a character and returns the number of times this character is found within the string.

+-> Route
+`localhost:49160/api/question/3`

 ## Making changes to the app

 To add changes made to the app we need to create a new docker container.
 Ensure you are in the dircectory containing the DockerFile, and using the following terminal command: